codebayowl/static_boilerplate/README.md

 There could be several aggregators using the same partial blocks.

 ### JS
-Nothing to say for now...
+Nothing to say for now